jfausey/azure-bbw-poc-api-aks/README.md

 When you're ready, try running (bash example) `./stand-up-poc-resources.sh 2>&1 | tee logfile` so that you can capture all output and errors to logfile but still see and respond to the script's prompts for input.

+The core functionality of the Express.js app derives from concepts and sample code provided in the Salesforce documents [Get Started with the B2C Commerce API|https://developer.salesforce.com/docs/commerce/commerce-api/guide/get-started.html] and [Quick Start: B2C Commerce API and SDK|https://developer.salesforce.com/docs/commerce/commerce-api/guide/api-and-sdk-demo.html].
+The POC code to search the SF demo Apparel API is a stand-in for future code that will accesses and orchestrate other SF APIs and is NOT the primary deliverable of the POC.
+The Azure resource automation examples, the example Helm chart to deploy a Kubernetes service, and the Jenkins build/deploy/test automation examples are the primary deliverables.

-There are also GitHub workflows in this project that automate 1) the build/deploy of the app that provides the API search operation and 2) the regression testing (loosely) of the API search operation.
-These workflows are not mature, but they demonstrate some basic essentials that could mature into a full CI/CD pipeline over time.
+There are also example GitHub workflows in this project that automate 1) the build/deploy of the app that provides the API search operation and 2) the regression testing (loosely) of the API search operation.
+These workflows demonstrate some basic essentials that could mature into a full CI/CD pipeline over time using [GitHub Actions|https://github.com/features/actions].
+These have been superceded by the Jenkins automation that was added subsequently.

 Regarding AKS set-up and deployment, see [Quickstart: Develop on Azure Kubernetes Service (AKS) with Helm](https://learn.microsoft.com/en-us/azure/aks/quickstart-helm?tabs=azure-cli.)
 - Get access to an Azure subscription with an account that has the Contributor role so you can create and destroy the subsequent resources in isolation.